aliakh/demo-akka-spring/README.md

 ```

-The example application is a web-application that is based on Spring Boot.
+The example application is a web application that is based on Spring Boot.
 In the _CompletableFutureService.get_ method, a _WorkerActor_ is created with an incomplete _CompletableFuture_ as a constructor parameter.
 Notice how the Spring _prototype_-scope actor is injected into the _singleton_-scope _CompletableFutureService_.
 Then a _Message_ is sent to the _WorkerActor_ with the _tell_ method.

 ```